-Other equipment includes an Oben AT-3421 Aluminum Tripod with a BA-106T Ball Head which is useful for long exposures of moving bodies of water or landscapes, to steady the weight of my heavier telephoto lenses, and to capture wildlife high in the sky or low to the ground.
+Other equipment includes an Oben AT-3421 Aluminum Tripod which is useful for long exposures of moving bodies of water or landscapes, to steady the weight of my heavier telephoto lenses, and to capture wildlife high in the sky or low to the ground.
+Tripod heads include a Jobu Design BWG-J3K Jobu Jr.3 Gimbal Head and a Oben BA-106T Single Lever Ball Head.
+A gimbal head makes panning and tilting much more smooth for birds in flight and other actions.
+A ball head is more useful for lighter lenses and more rigid movement.
+A 60mm Universal Arca Swiss Quick Release Plate is used on the gimbal head.
 For extra artificial lighting I use a Canon Speedlite 430EX III-RT external hot-shoe flash which can freeze flying birds in flight or illuminate flowers to give that special 'pop' of color.
-All of this equipment is carried in an AmazonBasics DSLR camera backpack.

 Printing & Software

 I use a Canon Pixma iP8720 Wireless Inkjet Photo Printer which prints many types of photo paper such as glossy, semi-glossy, matte, and pro luster.
 It can deliver prints up to 13 x 19" which makes for superb archival fine art to hang on the wall.
-For editing software I use the Polarr Android/Chrome application which develops RAW files as well as regular compressed JPG files.
+For editing software I use Skylum's Luminar 2018 Editor that develops RAW files as well as regular compressed JPG files.
 The program has many features to fine-tune and touch-up images to make ready for printing.